khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-breaking-changes.md

 For a component:

 - In a new branch, move the component page to the **DEPRECATED** section at the bottom of the page list.
 - Append '(⚠️ DEPRECATED)' to the page name.
+Note that even though the component page is being moved, there may be some things that can be reused when creating a new version of the component.
+Just be sure that components are linked and referrenced from the correct location — the assets panel is a helpful place to test references.
 - Append '(⚠️ DEPRECATED)' to the the component and any base components in the page.
 - When the component has been deprecated due to breaking changes in a newer version, link to the new version from the deprecated page.
 - Deprecated pages have a `$red-100` (`#FDD4CD`) background color and `$red-700` (`#AE1800`) for page headings and descriptions that aren't part of the component.